France commemorates the 1961 massacre of Algerians in Paris

 The commemoration comes after French President Macron acknowledged that “crimes” committed on Oct.
 17, 1961 — which authorities have sought to cover up for decades — were “inexcusable for the Republic.”

+Protesters on that day had answered a call for a peaceful demonstration by the French branch of the National Liberation Front, which was fighting for Algerian independence, against a discriminatory nighttime curfew targeting Algerians in the Paris region.

-“The repression was brutal, violent, bloody” under orders of Paris police chief Maurice Papon, Macron said in a statement released Saturday.
-About 12,000 Algerians were arrested and dozens were killed, “their bodies thrown into the Seine River,” the president's office said.
+“The repression was brutal, violent, bloody” under the orders of Paris police chief Maurice Papon, Macron said in a statement released Saturday.
+About 12,000 Algerians were arrested and dozens were killed, “their bodies thrown into the Seine River,” the statement said.

 Historians say at least 120 protesters died, some shot and some drowned, according to Macron's office.
 The exact number has never been established as archives remain partially closed.